 - 1. Informal Advice.
 An Employee may contact an EDR Coordinator, the Office of Workplace Relations, or the national Office of Judicial Integrity for confidential advice and guidance (see § IV.B.1) about a range of topics including: - the rights and protections afforded under this Policy, the Judicial Conduct and Disability Act, and any other processes; - providing perspective on conduct described, including whether it violates the Policy; - ways to respond to wrongful conduct as it is happening; and/or - options for addressing the conduct, such as informal resolution, participating in Assisted Resolution, or pursuing a Formal Complaint under this Policy, the Judicial Conduct and Disability Act, or any other processes. - 2.
 Assisted Resolution.
-Assisted Resolution is an interactive, flexible process that may include: - discussing the matter with the person whose behavior is of concern; - conducting a preliminary investigation including interviewing persons alleged to have violated rights under this Policy and witnesses to the conduct; - engaging in voluntary mediation between persons involved; and/or - resolving the matter by agreement.
+Assisted Resolution is an interactive, flexible process that may include: - discussing the matter with the person whose behavior is of concern; - conducting a preliminary investigation including interviewing persons alleged to have violated rights under this Policy and witnesses to the conduct; - engaging in voluntary mediation between the persons involved; and/or - resolving the matter by agreement.

 a.
-To pursue this option, an Employee must contact an EDR Coordinator or the Office of Workplace Relations and complete a "Request for Assisted Resolution" (Appendix 2).4 An Employee asserting any claim of abusive conduct is strongly encouraged to use Assisted Resolution before filing a Formal Complaint but is not required to do so.
+To pursue this option, an Employee must contact an EDR Coordinator or the Office of Workplace Relations and complete a "Request for Assisted Resolution" (Appendix 2).5 An Employee asserting any claim of abusive conduct is strongly encouraged to use Assisted Resolution before filing a Formal Complaint but is not required to do so.
 Filing a Request for Assisted Resolution does not toll (extend) the time for filing a Formal Complaint under § IV.C.3 unless one of the Parties requests, and the Chief Judge or Presiding Judicial Officer grants, an extension of time for good cause, as permitted in § IV.C.3.a.

-4 When an Employee completes a Request for Assisted Resolution form and chooses to use a local EDR Coordinator to facilitate resolution, the local EDR Coordinator must notify the Office of Workplace Relations of the request.
-The Office of Workplace Relations may serve as a resource for the EDR Coordinator to facilitate resolution at the EDR Coordinator's request.
+5 When an Employee completes a Request for Assisted Resolution form and chooses to use a local EDR Coordinator to facilitate resolution, the local EDR Coordinator must notify the Office of Workplace Relations of the request.